Bois Blanc Pines School District

 Bois Blanc Pines School District is a public school district located in Bois Blanc Township in the U.S. state of Michigan.
-The district had an enrollment of four students for the 2021–22 school year.
+The district had an enrollment of three students for the 2024–25 school year.
 It ranks as the smallest district in the state in terms of enrollment and among the smallest in the nation.
 The district contains one school, Pines School Elementary, which is a one-room schoolhouse that provides K–8 primary education.
 It is one of the last functioning one-room schoolhouses in the state of Michigan.

 Location

 The school district serves the entirety of Bois Blanc Township on Bois Blanc Island in Lake Huron.
-The district contains one school located at 100 Sioux Avenue (or Lime Kiln Point Road) in the unincorporated community of Pointe Aux Pins on the southern coast of the island at 45°44′03.7″N 84°28′43.0″W. The district is conterminous with Bois Blanc Township, which covers a land area of 35.11 sqmi and had a population of 95 at the 2010 census.
+The district contains one school located at 100 Sioux Avenue (or Lime Kiln Point Road) in the unincorporated community of Pointe Aux Pins on the southern coast of the island at 45°44′03.7″N 84°28′43.0″W. The district is conterminous with Bois Blanc Township, which covers a land area of 35.11 sqmi and had a population of 100 at the 2020 census.

 The district is part of the Eastern Upper Peninsula Intermediate School District.
-It is one of only four insular school districts in the state of Michigan, along with Beaver Island School District, Grosse Ile Township Schools, and Mackinac Island School District.
+It is one of only four insular school districts in the state of Michigan, along with Beaver Island Community School, Grosse Ile Township Schools, and Mackinac Island School District.